12 Romantic And Cozy Bedroom Ideas for Couples

 Most people think a romantic bedroom needs to be soft and floral, but a rugged, textured space often feels much more inviting for a couple.

-Since this style focuses on how materials feel rather than just how they look, the room naturally becomes more inviting for a nightly retreat.
+And since this style focuses on how materials feel and not just how they look, the room naturally becomes more inviting.

 You can build this warmth by using a medium wood or black frame to support lighter stone-colored linen bedding.